Automattic/jetpack/docs/rest-api.md

 ### Jetpack settings

-We call settings to any option that a module provides.
+**Jetpack settings** are all of the options provided by Jetpack modules.
+That is, any configurable aspect of the features provided by Jetpack.
+In addition, this endpoint, allows you to enable or disable modules too.
+You can pass a module slug as key and set it to `true` or `false` for activating or deactivating the module.

 This endpoint returns a JSON object with multiple key and current values for them.
 When POSTing to this endpoint, you need to send a JSON object in the body with the new values for each key.

-As an extra, you can enable or disable modules with this endpoint too.
-You can pass a module slug as key and set it to `true` or `false` for updating its activation state.

 #### GET /wp-json/jetpack/v4/settings